-The Tree Grids are defined by the Tree Grid View Items, found under Administration\Configuration\Tree Grid Views in the TOC.
+The Tree Grids are defined by the Tree Grid View Items that are found as Contents --> Administration --> Configuration --> Tree Grid Views.

 Each Tree Grid View Item is associated with a Query Definition, which is based on a Context Item Type.
 Once selected, you can build a grid for data display.
 The following are the basic steps for creating a Tree Grid View: